Recent and upcoming books in systemic design and from SDA authors are featured.

 Peter Jones and Kristel Van Ael

-Jones (SDA) and Van Ael (Namahn) are completing a practitioner’s handbook for BIS Publishers for experienced designers and interested scholars to learn leading design and thinking practices of systemic design.
+Jones (SDA, OCADU) and Van Ael (Namahn) are completing a practitioner’s handbook for BIS Publishers for experienced designers and interested scholars to learn leading design and thinking practices of systemic design.
 Systemic design uses methods drawn from systems thinking and service design to address large-scale societal contexts (such as climate change, food systems, or urban settlement) and complex socio-technical systems (such as healthcare, media platforms, or autonomous vehicles).
 The book intends to facilitate a true collective wisdom from use of these tools with stakeholder groups and builds consensus from the shared awareness resulting from visual sensemaking.

 Based on the authors’ development of the Systemic Design Toolkit, the book develops design practices developed from core knowledge published in systems science.
 Using a tour guide metaphor, Design Journeys trains people’s mindsets and provides tools for dealing with hyper complexity, to enable understanding of systemic problems, and to build capacity to collaborate in teams to produce action proposals.